-Trump touts 'blue collar boom' in speech to global elite
+Trump touts 'blue-collar boom' in speech to global elite

 Days after signing the deal with China, the Senate ratified the United States-Mexico-Canada Agreement, which Trump said "ended the NAFTA disaster, one of the worst trade deals ever made."

-The Clinton-era trade agreement led to the loss of one in four manufacturing jobs over 25 years while promoting outsourcing, driving down wages and shuttering plants, Trump said.
+The Clinton-era trade agreement led to the loss of one in four U.S. manufacturing jobs over 25 years while promoting outsourcing, driving down wages and shuttering plants, Trump said.

-"This was the wreckage I was elected to clean up," he added, and the number one reason he ran for president.
+"This was the wreckage I was elected to clean up," he said, adding that 12,000 factories have opened under his watch.

 CLICK HERE TO READ MORE ON FOX BUSINESS